Ram Upendra Das: Achievements and honors

 He is an alumnus of the Programme Presidential Friends of Indonesia held in 2009.
-He participated in the International Visitor Leadership Program (IVLP) on ‘US Trade Policy’ organized by the US Department of State at Washington DC, New York City, Minneapolis, Seattle and Chicago in 2006.
-In 2005, he received a Certificate of Appreciation from the Minister of Planning and Development, Government of Maldives, for capacity building on Macroeconomic Forecasting (sponsored by the Commonwealth Secretariat) for the Maldivian Government Officers in Male.
+He participated in the International Visitor Leadership Program (IVLP) on US Trade Policy organized by the US Department of State at Washington DC, New York City, Minneapolis, Seattle and Chicago in 2006.
+In 2005, he received a Certificate of Appreciation from the Minister of Planning and Development, Government of Maldives, for capacity building on macroeconomic forecasting (sponsored by the Commonwealth Secretariat) for the Maldivian Government Officers in Male.
 He has been Honorary Fellow, Academy for World Watch, Shanghai and Visiting Faculty, Birla Institute of Management Technology, among others.
-He was recently made the Non-resident Senior Fellow at the Hazar Strategy Institute, Istanbul.
+He was recently made a non-resident senior fellow at the Hazar Strategy Institute, Istanbul.

 Selected works

 He has published numerous books and papers relevant to policy-discourse.